mycstro/Python-SandBox/README.md

 # PythonSandBox
-This is my Python Playground where I play with various Python projects.
+This is my Python Playground where I explore various Python projects.

 # Projects added:
 MyLogging - An advanced extention of the logging module.